sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 [Gowin Appendix A](http://cdn.gowinsemi.com.cn/UG289.pdf)

 Or more in-depth by searching for the system IO and GPIO specification documents if you would like a more in-depth read.
-To some extent you can also view some of the options in the apicula longvals documentation <a href="https://github.com/YosysHQ/apicula/blob/master/doc/longval-tables.md">here</a>.<h4 id="constraints-with-lushaycode">Constraints with LushayCode</h4>
+To some extent you can also view some of the options in the apicula longvals documentation <a href="https://github.com/YosysHQ/apicula/blob/master/doc/longval-tables.md">here</a>.

+### Constraints with LushayCode

 With the extension simply create a new file in vscode for example `tangnano9k.cst` and clicking on it you should see something like the following: